Link to Goodreads:

 OTHER BOOKS IN THE SERIES

 Okay, so I was lucky to get an early copy of this book.
-That was awesome, because I would have pulled my hair out, If I had to wait more for the end of this fantastic story.
+That was awesome because I would have pulled my hair out If I had to wait for more for the end of this fantastic story.